pbedn/pbedn.github.io/content/books.md

 type = "books"
 +++

+### James S.A.
+Corey - Leviathan Wakes (September 2021)

+* Science Fiction

+The time has come, after years, finally got me into this book (audiobook like everything recently).
+I knew it will be good, and it was.
+Mechanical science fiction, without too much magic and set in a universe I could believe might really happen.
+For a book to get to the masses, authors need to provide a kind of soap (space) opera style, with a variety of heroes and villains, preferably all in a grey zone, or use a criminal/thriller template.
+When one of these two is put in the s-f universe, we get a story that will receive Hugo awards.
+Btw. another good detective/s-f is 'Altered Carbon'.
+The Expanse series just started for me, but I am so excited.
+And I am happy to start now when the last-tenth book will premiere soon, so I do not have to wait years for the series to finish (wink GGRM).
+Highly recommend - 5 asteroid rocks out of five.

 #### Jordan Hudgens - Skill Up: A Software Developer's Guide to Life and Career: 65 steps to becoming a better developer (June 2021)

 * Programming soft skills